What are your family’s favorite Christmas stories?

 Reading is such a comfort for kids and adults.
 There’s just something magical about getting cozy and reading favorite Christmas stories.
 Do you have a stack at your home?
 If you want to enjoy a more relaxed bedtime routine during Christmas break, here are a few stories the whole family will love:

-The always excellent, often creepy Sendak offers his superb spin on a Christmas classic.
+The always excellent, often creepy Sendak offers this superb spin on a Christmas classic.
 His Drosselmeier captivates me every year.
 (Seriously, what’s up with Drosselmeier?
 He’s ten times more interesting than that nephew of his.
 Get with the program, Hoffman, we want a novel about the judge!)
 Dark malevolence and shining magic realms will keep everyone entertained.
 Plus, the illustrations provide layers of detail to study.
 Little eyes will search the corners of each page until sleep overtakes them with dreams as sweet as sugarplums.

 Though not, strictly speaking, a Christmas book, C.S.
 Lewis’ snowy introduction to the besieged Narnia will always sing Christmas to me.
 Santa even sleds in to make a symbolic appearance and save the day.
 There’s a lovely picture book version, too.

 Every family can cheer for the small band of characters who make a stand against the wicked Queen and her endless winter.

 Everyone’s favorite tomboy author, Louisa May Alcott, penned this Christmas story for children.
 An imaginative retelling of Dickens’ A Christmas Carol, A Christmas Dream centers on a spoiled girl, and how she learned to care for others during the season of giving.
 It’s a great reminder for kids that Christmas is an opportunity to bless others.